 As can be seen from the white contour lines (depths: 100-200-300-400 km) in Figure 3a, vertical tearing can occur at deep locations (>200 km depth).
 As the subduction progresses, the finite-width tear gradually (after 12 Myr) expands and vertically-propagates to the shallow part (~100 km).
 After slab 1's tip arrives at the box bottom, its sinking velocity decreases, contributing to the increase in tearing width (Figure 3) at intermediate depths.
 After identifying the 660 km-depth contact event of slab 1, we select two sampling times: 2 Myr before and 2 Myr after the event.
-At each one of those times, we take the maximum value of tearing width d{max} over the different depths for the subsequent determination of the tearing conditions (as in Figure 3b).
+At each one of those times we evaluate the geometry, we take the maximum value of tearing width d{max} over the different depths for the subsequent determination of the tearing conditions (as in Figure 3b).
 Figure 4 displays the tearing judgments/decision array of the full set of numerical experiments.

-the slabs' tearing patterns as explained in subsection 3.2 and 4.3.
+convergence angle θ are used to characterize the slabs' tearing patterns as explained in subsection 3.2 and 4.3.